 - Employment Law

 - Truck Accidents

 - Product Liability

 We recognize that determining the area of litigation your situation falls under isn’t easy.
 Even if your injuries resulted from an accident that doesn’t match with what’s listed above, you can still reach out to us.
 We’re well-versed in personal injury law and we’re not afraid to take on unique or challenging cases.
 We’re prepared to help you hold the negligent party accountable and reclaim what you’ve lost, so you can move forward confidently and comfortably.

 Located in the Boston Mountain Range of the Ozarks, Fayetteville is a destination for nature, culture, food, history, and more.
+It’s also the home of University of Arkansas.
 Founded in 1829, the city was named after General Lafayette, a French general who helped the colonies gain independence in the Revolutionary War.
 To get a glimpse of the early days, visitors can head to the Headquarters House and Walker-Stone House.